Hopes and prayers, Ontario … Now, let's get back to Dr. Suzuki and the honorary degree

 It's a sign of the times that such a thing is even possible, when the decision to award the degree was made by the U of A Senate with no input from the government, which wasn't all that happy about it, but there you go.
 It's the zeitgeist, and it's only going to get worse.

-Dr. Suzuki, who is a youthful seeming 82, gave what the Globe and Mail termed a "moderate" speech, which means he didn't yell, I guess, but behaved with the dignity that befits the recipient of such an honour.
+Dr. Suzuki, who is a youthful seeming 82, gave what The Globe and Mail termed a "moderate" speech, which means he didn't yell, I guess, but behaved with the dignity that befits the recipient of such an honour.
 Without directly addressing the controversy, Dr. Suzuki reminded the graduating science students at the ceremony in Edmonton that "we live in a world that is shaped and constrained by laws of nature. … They're fixed.
 We can't change them, so we have to live within them."
 (And for those Alberta politicians who disagree, that is actually a pretty scientific analysis.)

 "We have created concepts and structures of government and business that we then try to force nature to conform to, rather than shaping our creations to fit the needs of nature on which we are utterly dependent," he said.
 "We have to find ways of living that do not undermine the very things that keep us alive," he observed, according to the CBC's account of yesterday's events.